LewisN3142/N-Body-Gravity/README.md

     ```sh
         python -m pip install "name-of-package"
     ```
-    where "name-of-package" should be repaced with "numpy", "matplotlib" and "pandas" respectively.
+    where "name-of-package" should be repaced with "numpy", "matplotlib" and "pandas" respectively (with quotes).
 In order to update existing packages, use the command

     ```sh
         python -m pip install --upgrade "name-of-package"